OhmzTech/st-slidetoremove-plugin/README.md

 5. By default the handler for the button will remove the record from the store.<br/>
 6. The closeDeletes method will close all open delete buttons.

+<b>2.4 Version - Adds more customization, only tested with Sencha 2.4</b>
+Can specify
+-btnUI
+-btnIcon
+-hideDeletesOnTap (iOS like list functionality) -itemTapFn (used in conjuntion with hideDeltesOnTap)

 Usage Example:<br/>
 <pre>
 Ext.create('Ext.List', {